Alex Sidorenko AvatarAlex Sidorenko

 }

-If you update the state directly inside your render method or a body of a functional component, it will cause an infinite loop.
+If you update the state directly inside your render method or the body of a functional component, it will cause an infinite loop.

-Do you want to update a state only one time when the component mounts?
-Use useEffect with an empty array as a dependency.
+If you want to update a state only once when the component mounts, use useEffect with an empty array as a dependency.

 function App() {